ringcentral/ringcentral-api-docs/docs/meetings/embeddable.md

     }, '*');
     ```

-## Log Meeting and Recording History
+## Sync Historical Meeting Log and Recording

-You can enable logging meeting and recordings to your app by showing the log button on the meeeting history page.
-This will allow you to add meeting recordings and logs into your service.
+You can sync meeting logs and recordings to your app by enabling the log button on the meeting history page.
+This will display a log button beside each historical meeting to initiate sync process.
 Full documentation on how to do this is available on [the Embeddable repo](https://github.com/ringcentral/ringcentral-embeddable/blob/master/docs/third-party-service-in-widget.md#log-ringcentral-video-meeting-into-your-service).